SeonghoBaek/AdversarialAnomalyDetection/README.md

 - Training only normal samples
 - Discriminate anomaly samples at test time

-Always welcom a nice idea: Code or Text what ever!
+Always welcome a nice idea: Code or Text what ever!